mantl/mantl/vagrant/README.rst

    have the IP address 192.168.100.101, the second will have 192.168.100.102, etc.

-.. data:: worker_memory, control_memory, edge_memory, kubeworker_memeory
+.. data:: worker_memory, control_memory, edge_memory, kubeworker_memory

    The amount of memory in MB to allocate for each kind of VM.
 This setting is only valid for the virtualbox provider.